A knot Floer stable homotopy type: Local models

 where $*$ is the concatenation of partitions from \eqref{eq:concatenate}.
 We call $\L(Y, X)$ the {\em local model for $Y$ in the normal directions inside $X$}.

-\begin{example} In Example~\ref{ex:Z1}, the origin $0$ lives inside the closed stratum $\bZ(0, 0, 1)$ as $ 0 \in \R_+$ (a codimension-$1$ boundary point).
-However, in our stratified spaces $X$ we will distinguish the points with this model from those in the multifacets $\del_iX$.
-The points with the local model $0 \in \bZ(0, 0, 1)$ will be part of the special boundary of $X$. \end{example}
+\begin{example} In Example~\ref{ex:Z1}, the stratum $Z(0,1,0)$ lives inside the closed stratum $\bZ(0, 0, 1)$ as $ 0 \in \R_+$.
+(Note that for a multifaceted manifold $X$, the inclusion of any multifacet $\del_i X\into X$ also has the same local model, but we will treat those differently; in the stratified spaces $X$ that we will construct, the points with the local model $Z(0,1,0) \in \bZ(0, 0, 1)$ will be part of the special boundary, while points in the multifacets will be part of the ordinary boundary.) \end{example}